LamininSolutions/mfsql-connector/source/getting-started/upgrades-and-hotfixes/index.rst

 (e.g. 4.7.22.48 to 4.8.23.50)

 Take special care when the current version is prior to 4.8.22.62.
 Additional steps may include:
-- :doc:`/getting-started/upgrades-and-hotfixes/updating-to-version-4.8.22.6/index`
+- :doc:`/getting-started/upgrades-and-hotfixes/updating-to-version-4.8.22.62/index`
 - contact us when upgrading from releases prior to 4.4.7.40

 Version Check
 -------------

-The current version of MF-Files and MFSQL Connector that has been deployed in the database can be reviewed using :doc:`tbMFDeploymentDetail` table
+The current version of MF-Files and MFSQL Connector that has been deployed in the database can be reviewed using :doc:`/tables/tbMFDeploymentDetail` table

 .. code:: sql